flowroute/flowroute-sdk-v3-python/README.md

     * via SSH: `git@github.com:flowroute/flowroute-numbers-messaging-python.git`

 2. Switch to the newly-created `flowroute-sdk-v3-python` directory.
 This version of the SDK comes with a requirements file listing the required Python libraries.
-Click [here](https://packaging.python.org/installing/#requirements-files) to learn more about different ways to install Python packages.
+See [Installing Packages](https://packaging.python.org/tutorials/installing-packages/) to learn more about different ways to install Python packages.

 `pip` is already installed if you're using `Python 2 >=2.7.9` or `Python 3 >=3.4`.
-This SDK has been tested with both `Python 2.7.9` and `Python 3.6.4`.
-To see which version of `pip` is installed on your machine, run the following:
+This SDK has been tested with both `Python 2.7.9` and `Python 3.6.4` for Mac OS X. To see which version of `pip` is installed on your machine, run the following:

 `pip --version`